jordanlambino/leagueoflegends-data-analysis/README.md

 <iframe
     src="assets/gamelength-distr-eldermissing.html" width="800" height="600" frameborder="0"
-></iframe>
-The graph above shows the distribution of "gamelength" when "elders" is missing.
+></iframe>The graph above shows the distribution of "gamelength" when "elders" is missing.

 <iframe
     src="assets/gamelength-distr-eldernotmissing.html" width="800" height="600" frameborder="0"
-></iframe>
-The graph below shows the distribution of "gamelength" when "elders" is *not* missing.
+></iframe>The graph above shows the distribution of "gamelength" when "elders" is *not* missing.

 Using the Kolmogorov-Smirnov (KS) Statistic, the  observed value was **0.0477**.

-The p-value was 0.004.
+The p-value was **0.004**.

 The histogram below displays the empirical distribution of the KS Statistic, along with the obtained p-value.

 <iframe
     src="assets/ks-statistic-distr-mar.html" width="800" height="600" frameborder="0"
-></iframe>

-Using a significance level of 1% (.01), I reject the null hypothesis.
+></iframe>Using a significance level of 1% (.01), I reject the null hypothesis.

 ---